Available Degrees

 Digital and Movement Sciences for Health (DIGIMOVE)

-The IDIL DigiMove master's program offers a comprehensive curriculum that fosters expertise in the integration of experimental research, human movement sciences, and data science through a combination of courses and internships.
+The IDIL DigiMove master's program offers a comprehensive curriculum that fosters skills in the integration of experimental research, human movement sciences, and data sciences through a combination of courses and internships.

-This program is structured around three main areas: experimental research, including research ethics, measurement protocols, statistical analysis, mathematical tools, and human movement sciences, including biomechanics, sensorimotor control and learning, exercise physiology, the psychology of physical activity, and data science, including time series analysis, system dynamics modeling, data visualization, artificial intelligence (machine learning), and reproducible data science.
+This program is structured around three main areas: Experimental research, including research ethics, the measurement chain, statistical analysis, mathematical tools, and the sciences of human movement, including biomechanics, sensory-motor control and learning, exercise physiology, the psychology of physical activity, and data science, including time-series analysis, system dynamics modeling, data visualization, artificial intelligence (machine learning), and reproducible data science.

-With the support of a network of laboratories in the Montpellier area, students work closely with professors and research teams, tailoring their education to their individual goals.
+Supported by a network of laboratories in the Montpellier region, students work closely with professors and research teams, tailoring their education to their individual goals.

-To pursue this academic track, students must have a strong interest in basic research and have demonstrated academic excellence during their undergraduate studies, preferably in kinesiology or computer science.
+To pursue this academic track, students must be highly motivated to engage in basic research and have a strong academic record in their bachelor’s degree, preferably in kinesiology or computer science.
 Specializations in fields such as rehabilitation, exercise physiology, psychology of movement, neuroscience of movement, human-machine interfaces, data science, machine learning, or software engineering are highly valued.
 Proficiency in scientific English is a prerequisite, and the ability to work independently and as part of a team is essential.

 Contact: